jgaleria/circuits/README.md

 ### 1. Initialize Supabase

+If you do not already have a Supabase account, you must create one at [supabase.com](https://supabase.com/).

 Go to [this Supabase project link](https://supabase.com/dashboard/project/tlnfnyhwjognaflpsnfj) to get your Supabase URL and Anon key.
 You will need these credentials to set up your environment variables.

+### 2. Run the App

+When you start the app, you will need to create an account and log in through the app's authentication flow to access its features.

 ### Development